Chart Color Schemes

 Employment performance in Ashfield - South has been below expectations when compared to most other areas nationally

-The area experienced an estimated employment growth of 3.9% over the past year.
-As of June 2025, 7,223 residents were employed while the unemployment rate was 1.7% higher than Greater Sydney's rate of 4.2%.
-Workforce participation in Ashfield-South was on par with Greater Sydney at 60.0%.
-Leading employment industries among residents included health care & social assistance, professional & technical services, and education & training.
+Employment growth over the past year was estimated at 3.9%.
+In June 2025, 7,223 residents were employed, with an unemployment rate of 6.9%, 1.7% higher than Greater Sydney's rate of 4.2%.
+Workforce participation was on par with Greater Sydney's 60.0%.
+The leading employment industries among residents were health care & social assistance, professional & technical services, and education & training.

-The area had a particularly notable concentration in accommodation & food services, with employment levels at 1.3 times the regional average.
-However, construction had limited presence with only 5.9% of residents employed in this sector compared to the regional average of 8.6%.
-Many Ashfield-South residents commuted elsewhere for work based on the count of Census working population to local population.
-Over the 12 months to June 2025, employment in Ashfield-South increased by 3.9% while labour force increased by 4.3%, resulting in a rise in unemployment rate by 0.3 percentage points.
-In comparison, Greater Sydney saw employment grow by 2.6%, labour force expand by 2.9%, and unemployment rise by 0.3 percentage points.
-State-level data to Sep-25 showed NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compared favourably to the national unemployment rate of 4.5%, but lagged behind the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Ashfield-South's employment mix suggested local growth of approximately 7.1% over five years and 14.5% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.
+There was a particularly notable concentration in accommodation & food services, with employment levels at 1.3 times the regional average.
+However, construction had limited presence with 5.9% employment compared to the regional average of 8.6%.
+Many residents commute elsewhere for work based on Census data.
+Over the 12 months to June 2025, employment increased by 3.9%, while labour force increased by 4.3%, causing the unemployment rate to rise by 0.3 percentage points in Ashfield - South.
+This compares to Greater Sydney where employment grew by 2.6%, labour force expanded by 2.9%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Ashfield - South's employment mix suggests local growth of approximately 7.1% over five years and 14.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment